 These days, the concept of masculinity is a lot more fluid.
-However, despite the blurred lines of traditional gender prejudice, one prevalent condition still provokes emasculating stigmatism that leaves men ashamed and embarrassed.
-Here’s how to keep abreast of man boobs.
+However, despite the blurred lines of traditional gender prejudice, one prevalent condition still provokes emasculating stigmatism, leaving men ashamed and embarrassed.
+Here’s how to keep abreast of male gynecomastia (man boobs).

 Aspiring for a masculine physique can take many guises, from gym-honed chiseled torsos to an ode-to-the-seventies hairy chest and a dad bod.
 All are deemed socially acceptable, even idolized, as the body positivity movement elicits a more tolerant dogma surrounding body image.
 One ubiquitous condition, however, still stirs feelings of shame amongst men who fear looking unhealthy and effeminate.

 Trying to banish man boobs can leave many men feeling stressed as their efforts continue to yield no results.
 But it’s important to remember that male gynecomastia – also known as male breasts – isn’t uncommon, and up to 30% of boys, teenagers, and men suffer from this condition in their lifetime.

 Male gynecomastia can be reversed, with treatment varying depending on the condition’s specific cause, meaning there is hope for those who want to regain control of their masculine image.

 What is Male Gynecomastia?